-- The academic director oversees and evaluates assessment processes, including administration and scoring of SLPI forms, oversight and implementation of student and alumni survey documents, participation in alliance-wide normative testing as available, and maintains a routine review of course syllabi in conjunction with the director. - The academic director maintains and distributes aggregate GPA and inventory data to faculty, students, and advisory board members (as appropriate).
+- The academic director oversees and evaluates assessment processes, including administration and scoring of SLPI forms, oversight and implementation of student and alumni survey documents, participation in alliance-wide normative testing as available, and maintains a routine review of course syllabi in conjunction with the director. - The academic director maintains and distributes aggregate GPA and inventory data to faculty, students, and advisory council members (as appropriate).
 In conjunction with the executive director, the AD works with faculty and students to develop strategies for specific course changes, development of new co-curricular activities and opportunities, and elective opportunities. - Assessment results are used to change course assignments and scheduling, and to elicit new elective choices for students in the minor. - Because inventories and other measurement devices require funding sources, these items are planned for during the budgeting process.
 Further, student travel, visits to the annual CLA summit, the annual scholar retreat, and other activities are budgeted through operational funding.
 The program director routinely applies for additional grants and stipends to supplement PLP initiatives focused on civic engagement and problem-solving. - PLP scholars meet as a group at least six times per year where they are updated on program changes, research results, cohort successes, and individual awards.
-The PLP community advisory board meets five to six times per year, including a half-day strategic planning retreat, where members are apprised of proposals and current activities.
-Assessment information is frequently a key topic of discussion.
-PLP faculty members attend CLA retreats, conferences, and other gatherings to gather new information on best practices and accompany students to events and activities (such as the Alternative Spring Break destinations).
-Most public events are open to administrators, but the provost and the president are invited to all advisory board meetings and special events and are copied in on news releases and other notices regarding student or program achievements. - Students meet with the academic advisor privately and in group at general sessions and make advising appointments to get progress updates as needed.
+The PLP advisory council meets at the request of the director.
+PLP faculty members attend CLA retreats, conferences, and other gatherings to gather new information on best practices and accompany students to events and activities as time and funding allows and participate in workshops focusing on experiential education.
+Most public events are open to administrators, but the provost and the president are invited to all special events and are copied in on news releases and other notices regarding student or program achievements. - Students meet with the academic advisor privately and in group advising and information sessions and make advising appointments to get progress updates as needed.